volatile Cocoa Prices creates uncertainty

 What does all this mean for Reitan Convenience?

-2. We are aware of the fact that cocoa production also faces persistent and significant socio-economic issues, including risk of exploitation and child labour.
-Despite large efforts in the cocoa industry to address these issues, large problems remain.
+We know that cocoa production also faces persistent and significant socio-economic issues, including the risk of exploitation and child labour.
+Despite large efforts in the cocoa industry to address these issues, major problems remain.

-3. We acknowledge that sustainability programs and certifications intended to ensure ethical sourcing can be inadequate and confusing, despite good intentions.
-Often these programs measure efforts made to drive positive change, rather than the actual results.
-It easily becomes a tick-box exercise with a risk of giving a false sense of progress.
+We acknowledge that sustainability programs and certifications intended to ensure ethical sourcing can be inadequate and confusing, despite good intentions.
+Often, these programs measure efforts made to drive positive change, rather than the actual results.
+It easily becomes a tick-box exercise, risking a false sense of progress.

-4. Therefore, our strategy to cocoa both involves reducing our overall dependency - supporting innovations like cocoa substitutes and other solutions, but also working close together with our suppliers to improve traceability and support more sustainable farming systems.
-The goal is to ensure that the cocoa that is sourced for our products comes from programmes and certification schemes focusing on genuine improvements in labour practices and environmental impact.
-We expect an active work towards living income and strict regulation of pesticide use.
+Therefore, our strategy for cocoa involves reducing our overall dependency by supporting innovations such as cocoa substitutes and other solutions, and maintaining close dialogue with our suppliers to improve traceability and support more sustainable farming systems.
+The goal is to ensure that the cocoa sourced for our products comes from programmes and certification schemes that focus on genuine improvements in labour practices and environmental impact.
+The programs should also strive to ensure a living wage for all farmers.

 What are the main social risks involved in cocoa production?